Entries fall into several categories, e.g. adjustments to bad debts, depreciation, expenses, payables, payroll, receivables, revenue, etc.

 - If more than two accounts are adjusted, you will need to use the detail window below.
 Typically, the first item (top window) is used to set the Dr Account or Cr Account as shown with entry # 3.
 Remember not to fill in the total amount, as it will be calculated automatically when all the accounts have been posted in the detail window.

-One way to create this adjusting entry would be to enter the Date, Ref # and first Dr Account (Dr Account 6660) in the top window – do not enter an amount.
-Press [F6] or double click to open the detail window, then add items for the three Cr Accounts and the second Dr Account.
+One way to create this adjusting entry would be to enter the Date and Ref # in the top window , but do not enter any accounts or amounts.
+Press [F6] or double click to open the detail window, then add five items for the two Dr Accounts and three Cr Accounts.
+For each of these items, use JOURNAL_BAL as the cross-account.
+Note: The JOURNAL_BAL account needs to have been added to your General Ledger or Trial Balance in advance to be used in this way.

 Any and all adjusting journal entries can be entered in NewViews using the methods described above.
 We also recommend that each of the accountant’s entries occupy one header (summary) row in the top window.
 Add the entries in numerical order for easy reference later; if the accountant’s list of entries skips a number, then leave a blank row with the Ref # set to the missing number.